Introduction

 Hair

 We recommend that hair should be neat and tidy and worn with no extremes of style or colour.
-Any style or colour deemed inappropriate by the school will first result in a discussion with HT who will attempt to find reconciliation, but whose word is final subject to appeal processes.

 Long hair should be tied back during Physical Education lessons and swimming for safety.